tisha555/Flutter-Hackathon-Assessment/README.md

 Lottie files are located in assets/animations/ and can be customized for weather effects.

 🚀 Deployment

 Build an optimized release for the Play Store:

 flutter build apk --release

-For signing and Play Store upload, see Flutter’s official guide.
+For signing and Play Store upload, see Flutter’s official guide .

 🧠 Future Enhancements

 🗺️ Map-based weather visualization

 🌐 Multi-language support